GalaxysHub/Video-Keno/README.md

 Click a number to select it.
 Click a selected number to unselect it.
-Click the numbered buttons at the bottom to randomly select numbers
+Click the numbered buttons at the bottom to randomly select numbers Multiple games can be played by changing the number of games in the bottom right.

 ## Third Party Contributions